50 beautiful places to visit in South Korea

 40. Yang Dong Traditional Village (양동 한옥마을)

 The nature and culture of this village remains the same as it was during the Chosun Dynasty.
-One of the most recent additions to the UNESCO world heritage list, the village has featured famous guests such as Prince Charles and Ban Ki-Moon.
+One of the most recent additions to the UNESCO world heritage list, the village has featured famous guests such as Prince Charles and former UN chief Ban Ki-Moon.

 Yangdong-ri, Gangdong-myeon, Gyeongju-si, Gyeongsangbuk-do (경북 경주시 강동면 양동리)